tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is bdq:Empty; COMPLIANT if the value of dwc:dateIdentified contains a valid ISO 8601 date; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_DATEIDENTIFIED_STANDARD in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 #### Information Elements